Aloento/StableImageKeypoints/README_EN.md

 - Adapted to `AttnProcessor 2.0` and compatible with SDXL’s attention implementation.
 - Optimized CFG and dual text-encoder pathways specifically for SDXL.
 - More stable and accurate keypoint localization with stronger semantic consistency.
-  - Thanks to SDXL’s dual CLIP text encoders, we observe significantly more stable semantic correspondences:
+  - Thanks to SDXL’s larger text embeddings, we observe significantly more stable semantic correspondences:
     In the results, index 3 consistently points to tail feathers, 8 to the beak, and 9 to the eye corner, etc. These correspondences were unstable in v1.5 but are more consistent under SDXL.
 - Keypoints tend to focus on common structures in the training data (e.g., the head).
 - Convergence speed is roughly on par with v1.5, with well-controlled VRAM usage.